Razviar/mtgap/README.md

 6. Check if antiviruses or firewalls are blocking app traffic, add app to exception.

 ## Changelog
+v.2.0.30 released 10/01/2019
+* Basic lands grouping: now if you have 10 different lands in your deck, overlay will show only one row for them.
+* No more desktop shortcut recreation
+* Fixes and optimizations.

 v.2.0.29 released 04/01/2019
 * Shadow old logs parsing: now all new users will automatically get synced all logs in MTGA Logs directory, so it will result in getting about month of tracked data right from tracker start.
 * Better multiple accounts handling.